impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 }
 ```

+This test covers the 4-line block of code starting [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L76){:target="_blank" rel="noopener"}.
+Inside the test, we create two directories, one named `ruby-build` and one named `rbenv-each`.
+From the name of the directory ( `plugins/`), we can assume that this is where RBENV plugins are stored, so we can deduce that creating these two sub-directories means we're creating two RBENV plugins for the purposes of our test.
+Since there's no additional setup (such as creating files inside of those directories), we can assume that's all we need to do in order to make our test think these plugins actually exist.

+We then call `run rbenv echo -F: "PATH"`, which tells RBENV to `echo` `$PATH`.
+We pass the `-F:` flag to tell `rbenv echo` to use ":" as a separator.
+This will cause each item in `$PATH` to print on its own line.
+We could have called `run rbenv echo "PATH"` without the `-F:` flag, but then our entire `PATH` will print on one line, which will make it really hard to call `assert_line 0` etc. further down in the code.

-This test seems to cover the 4-line block of code starting [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L76).
-This test creates two plugins, one named `ruby-build` and one named `rbenv-each`.
-We then run the command to `echo` `$PATH`, with ":" as a separator so that each item in `$PATH` prints on its own line, and assert that the command was successful.
-The test then asserts that the first item in `$PATH` is the value stored in `bin_path` and pre-pended to `$PATH` [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L79), and that the next two items in `$PATH` are the paths to the two plugins that we installed.
-The `libexec/` directory comes first in `$PATH` because the line which prepends `libexec/` to `$PATH` is executed *after* the `for` loop which prepends each plugin directory to `$PATH`.
+Lastly, we assert that the command was successful, and that the first item in `$PATH` is the value prepended to `$PATH` [here](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L79){:target="_blank" rel="noopener"}, and that the next two items in `$PATH` are the paths to the two plugins that we "installed" when we ran `mkdir` twice at the start of our test.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Next test: